Are you new to reptile keeping and looking for help choosing your first pet lizard?

 Unsurprisingly, as their name suggests, the African Fire Skink is found in Africa and are known for their bright red colors!

 They are not large lizards, reaching only 14-15 inches in length, and have very basic husbandry requirements.
 They don’t require any specific heating or lighting but do need a substrate that they can dig into.
 They eat mostly insects but can occasionally have a pinky mouse.

 African Fire Skinks are usually very shy, but they have great personalities and activity levels when admired from far away.

 Overall, this is a hardy lizard who lives for 15-20 years with few health problems.
 What makes them uncommon is their availability; they aren’t easy to find at local pet stores.
 They cost $25-$70.

 They make great beginner reptiles because they live easily with few problems and are full of energy and personality.

 Gargoyle Geckos are closely related to the extremely popular Crested Gecko and also come from New Caledonia.

-They resemble the Crested Gecko with their large, slitted-eyes, but lack the spiny eyelashes which Crested Geckos are so well-known for.
+They resemble the Crested Gecko with their large, slitted-eyes, but lack the spiny eyelashes that Crested Geckos are so well-known for.

-With similar care and husbandry requirements as the Crested Gecko (e.g. basic tank, heating and lighting), they are only less popular due to their timid and shy temperament.
+With similar care and husbandry requirements as the Crested Gecko (e.g. basic tank, heating, and lighting), they are only a less popular gecko species than the Crested due to their timid and shy temperament.
 They will likely try to escape when being handled.

 Despite a Gargoyle’s shy nature, they are easy to care for and make a good choice for beginners who don’t want the more popular Crested or Leopard Geckos!